microsoft/ignite25-LAB564-architect-a-goal-driven-ai-agent-with-copilot-studio/lab/instructions/lab-topics-ai-builder.md

 ### Step 3: Configuring the agent's conversation starters

 After creating the agent, you'll be taken to the agent configuration page.
 Wait for the **Publish** command in the upper right corner to become enabled.
-Then, scroll down and in the **Suggested prompts** section, add these helpful prompts:
+Then, scroll down to the **Suggested prompts** section, select the command **+ Add suggested prompts**, and add these helpful prompts:

 1. Title: `Get development guidance` - Prompt: `I want to build an agent, what are my options?`
 2. Title: `No-code approach` - Prompt: `I want to create agents without programming`